Very Dark Brown Stool Almost Black: 3 Causes Explained.

 Oral treatment of iron deficiency anemia usually requires high doses of iron.
 The larger the dose of iron, the darker your stool gets.

-It can turn to almost black stool during the treatment of iron deficiency anemia.
+It can turn to the almost black stool while treating iron deficiency anemia.
 However, iron also is contained in general tonic supplements.

 Tonic supplements (containing multivitamins and minerals) usually contain fewer amounts of iron.
 But it also can cause very dark brown stool.

 Check the iron content of your supplement.
-If you are not sure about the cause of very dark stool, try to withhold supplements for 3 to 5 days.
-And watch your stool color, if it reverts to normal, then it is due to the iron-containing supplement.
+If you are unsure about the cause of very dark stool, try to withhold supplements for 3 to 5 days.
+And watch your stool color; if it reverts to normal, it is due to the iron-containing supplement.

 2- Bismus subsalicylates (Pepto-Bismol).

 Pepto-Bismol is a medication used to treat diarrhea and gastritis.
-No need to worry about very dark brown or black stool if you are taking Pepto-Bismol.
+No need to worry about dark brown or black stool if you take Pepto-Bismol.

 The more the dose of Pepto-Bismol, the darker (almost black) your stool will get.